act65/masters-thesis/notes/invariant/coupling.md

 (lots of people trying to do this. control variantes... etc) [Invariance reduces Variance: Understanding Data Augmentation in Deep Learning and Beyond](https://arxiv.org/abs/1907.10905)

+> How do less variant gradient estimates lead to faster convergence?

 ### Controlling generalisation

 > How should a NN generalise?